-In August 2020, the Commission launched the instant proceeding, Rulemaking (R.) 20-08-022, to evaluate the potential efficiencies of providing financing strategies that allow for larger or broader investments in multiple types
+In August 2020, the Commission launched the instant proceeding, Rulemaking (R.) 20-08-022, to evaluate the potential efficiencies of providing financing strategies that allow for larger or broader investments in multiple types of energy efficiency and clean energy technologies through a single

-3 Pursuant to Public Utilities Code § 381, 381.1, 399 and 890-900, PPP surcharge funds must be spent to deliver energy efficiency benefits to ratepayers in the IOU service territory from which the funds were collected.
+&lt;sup>3 Pursuant to Public Utilities Code § 381, 381.1, 399 and 890-900, PPP surcharge funds must be spent to deliver energy efficiency benefits to ratepayers in the IOU service territory from which the funds were collected.
 PPP surcharges must fund energy efficiency programs that benefit gas and/or electric customers within an IOU's service territory, as adopted by the CPUC.
 However, nothing in these Rules is intended to prohibit or limit the ability of the CPUC to direct the IOUs to jointly fund selected measurement studies, statewide marketing and outreach programs, or other EE programs and activities that reach across service territory boundaries that serve statewide energy efficiency efforts.
 Further details on the PPP funds and their usage are available in the Commission's Energy Efficiency Policy Manual, Version 6.

-34 D.13-09-044 granted the initial funding, which included authorized \$65.9 million in ratepayer funding, and \$9.3 million in reserved ratepayer funding, for several pilot programs, and authorized the use of ratepayer funds to create credit enhancements intended to incentivize lenders to extend or improve credit terms for IOU ratepayers' energy efficiency projects.
-The CHEEF pilot program implementation parameters were modified in D.15-06-008, D.17-03-026, Resolution E-4900, and ResolutionsResolution E-5072.
+&lt;sup>4 D.13-09-044 authorized \$65.9 million in ratepayer funding, and \$9.3 million in reserved ratepayer funding, for several pilot programs, and authorized the use of ratepayer funds to create credit enhancements intended to incentivize lenders to extend or improve credit terms for IOU ratepayers' energy efficiency projects.
+The CHEEF pilot program implementation parameters were modified in D.15-06-008, D.17-03-026, Resolution E-4900, and Resolution E-5072.

-of energy efficiency and clean energy technologies through a single program.45 Specifically, this rulemaking aims to ensure that the financing programs backed by ratepayer funding are targeted to attract investment by third-party partners to increase their efficacy and scope.56
+program.
+Specifically, this rulemaking aims to ensure that the financing programs backed by ratepayer funding are targeted to attract investment by third-party partners to increase their efficacy and scope.